csci104/site/labs/lab3/index.md

 It means on line 2, make is expecting a tab but didn't find it.

+Editors like VSCode will convert spaces to tabs automatically.
+Normally that's fine but it's not okay for Makefiles.
+If you're using VSCode, you can use tabs as indentation this way:

+1. Open the control pallete with `Ctrl+Shift+P`
+2. Search/Run the command: "Convert indentation to tabs"

 - [ ] Compile your code by running `make charizard`

 #### 2.2 - Default Target